Office of the Comptroller

 In-State Travel Reimbursement

-To request reimbursement for their in-state travel costs, a traveler is to submit a completed State of Maryland Expense Account (GAD Form X-5) after the travel has occurred.
-(Please note that the Mileage rate has changed effective January 1, 2019.
+To request reimbursement for in-state travel costs, a traveler is to submit a completed State of Maryland Expense Account (GAD Form X-5) after the travel has occurred.
+(Please note that the Mileage rate has changed effective January 1, 2023.
 Make sure that you select the form that reflects the date of travel.)

 Most of the costs must be supported with paid receipts.
 Some of the costs do not require receipts, but have special rules:

 - The miles subject to reimbursement will be reduced by the traveler's daily miles to commute to their office if the miles traveled on University business replaced the traveler's normal commuting miles.
-The mileage rates for using a traveler's personal vehicle are provided on the Mileage/ Meals Reimbursement Rates section of our website.
+The mileage rates for using a traveler's personal vehicle are provided on the Mileage / Meals Reimbursement Rates section of our website.

 - Meal costs for daily travel are not approved unless the traveler leaves their house a minimum of 2 hours before their daily commute or comes home a minimum of 2 hours after the traveler's normal time of coming home.
 The standard meal rates are provided on the Mileage/ Meals Reimbursement Rates section of our website.
 To receive lunch, both standards must be met.